ankitects/anki-manual/src/deck-options.md

 decks using the current preset.
 You can optionally adjust the search before calculating the parameters, if you'd like to alter which cards are used for optimizing the parameters.

+You can optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right, then choosing "Optimize all presets".

 **Evaluate FSRS parameters**